-To improve safety and traffic flow in the northeastern part of the city
+To improve safety, connectivity and traffic flow in the northeastern part of the city

 To provide multiple transportation options (walking, cycling, driving, public transit) along the realigned Back Creek Church Road and Eastern Circumferential.

 $12.1 million in 2014 from voter-approved public improvement bonds

 Community Investment Plan approved by City Council in 2013 calls for voters to consider approval of funding for a number of infrastructure programs.
-Voters approved bond financing in 2014 and 2016 and will vote on further bond financing in 2018 and 2020.
-For this project, if voters approve funding, City staff engages the community to determine the details of what will ultimately be built.
+Voters approved bond financing in 2014, 2016 and 2018 and will vote on further bond financing in 2020.
+For this project, City staff engages the community to determine the details of what will ultimately be built.
 Once these details are known, the cost of the project is estimated and published.
 Learn more about the Community Investment Plan at